Dr Giorgia Aiello

 “From sex object to gritty woman: The evolution of women in stock photos”.
 The New York Times, September 2017.

 My research focuses on the politics of visual, multimodal, and material communication.
-I am especially interested in how social, cultural, and political identities are formed, how both difference and diversity are negotiated, and how inequalities are maintained or overcome through digital imagery, the urban built environment, design, branding, material culture, and everyday lifestyles.
-In my work I privilege a critical perspective on issues of cultural production, with an interdisciplinary approach rooted in social semiotics, cultural sociology, and cultural studies.
+I am especially interested in how social, cultural, and political identities are formed, how both difference and diversity are negotiated, and how inequalities are maintained or overcome through choices and changes in images, design, and space.
+In my work, these interests are underpinned by an emphasis on both the problems and potentials of aesthetics in communicating and ultimately also shaping political, social, and cultural identities and agendas.
+I privilege a critical perspective on issues of cultural production, with an interdisciplinary approach rooted in social semiotics, cultural sociology, and cultural studies.

 - PhD in Communication (University of Washington)

-- MA in Communication and Information Technology (University of Bologna)ogna)
+- MA in Communication and Information Technology (University of Bologna)

 - BA & MA in Communication Studies (University of Bologna)